logo

 There may be concern that the child will be teased or bullied on the playfield, and that lack of skills or difficulty understanding directions will lead to frustration or embarrassment.
 Sometimes grieving the Lost Sports Superstar is part of the bigger adjustment parents make in accepting a child's diagnosis.

 When we hear a diagnosis, we may suddenly see other children as high achieving superstars who will all become scholars, CEOs and sports legends, and learn that this is the identity we had presumed for the child who has a diagnosis.
-The truth is that most children fall well below these aptitudes because most of them are just average people.
+The truth is that most children fall well below these accomplishments because most of them are just average people - but average people can have a fine quality of life and richness of experience.

-We find as our children grow that there is a great diversity in talent, ability, skills and aptitudes among children with the same diagnosis.
-We find that mainstream children make the same mistakes our children do, and our children with special needs can achieve goals that most of their mainstream peers never consider attempting.
+We find as our children grow that there is a great diversity in talent, ability, skills and aptitudes among children with the same diagnosis, but most are just average, too.
+We find that mainstream children make the same mistakes our children do, and our children with special needs may achieve goals that most of their mainstream peers never consider attempting.
 Coaches and P.E. teachers find that determination and love of a game can mean more than natural ability and talent.
-Those who give every child a chance to play discover that a diagnosis does not mean that a child has no talent on the field.
+Those who give every child a chance to play discover that neither being average or having a diagnosis means that a child has no talent on the field.

 The inclusion of children with disabilities in mainstream physical education programs or sports activities has been a great advantage for their mainstream peers because the adaptations and support required to include everyone in the game gives each child opportunities to work toward their greatest potential.